unnipv/whatsapp-utility-bot/README.md

 > npm start
 ```
 When running it for the first time you need to scan the QR using your WhatsApp phone application

-## Note:
-Some of the features added by me use the absolute file paths on my PC.
-You will have to change these paths for your code to work.